danielprofili/danielprofili.github.io/index.md

 # About

-My name is Daniel Profili, and I am a fifth year undergraduate student at Georgia Tech with majors in mathematics and computer science.
+My name is Daniel Profili, and I am a fifth year undergraduate student at Georgia Tech with majoring in mathematics and computer science.

 # Contact

 You can reach me at `dprofili3 at gatech dot edu` or `dprofili at protonmail dot com`.

+# Research

+I'm interested in algebraic geometry and number theory, particularly when computers are involved.
+My undergraduate thesis was about the combinatorial structure of certain polytopes in 4 and 5 dimensions, which you can read about [here](https://danielprofili.github.io/research.html).